 What about you?
 Are you ready for a taste of the truth of God’s word?
 If so, join me in this journey?

-I invite you and anyone you know to join me beginning July 28 to indulge in a Taste for Truth.
+An invitation: I invite you and anyone you know to join me beginning July 28 to indulge in a Taste for Truth.
 The study will last for six weeks with the weekends off, and it will end on September 8.
 Facebook is required as I will be conducting the study in a secret/private Facebook group.
 Send me a friend request on Facebook (Allison Browning Mitchell) and join me in this amazing study that is sure to change your appetite.

 Allison and her husband, Lanny, live in Hanover, West Virginia.
 They have two children, Aaron and Amber, and they are the pastors of The Haven of Rest, a church in their community.
 Allison is a recent graduate of Bluefield State College and loves teaching, writing, and reading.